prodramp/DeepWorks/ChatGPT/LangChainOpenAI.md

-# Finetuning LLM #
+#  Beginners workshop to train OpenAI LLM model with enterprise web data in Python #

+This hands-on workshop shows how to use Langchain LLM application framework with Chroma embedding database to fine-tune an OpenAI GPT-3.5-Turbo LLM model on web data.
+The final solution returns ChatGPT like interface to your customer web data.

+You will also learn:
+- Why it is important to fine-tune LLM models with ad-hoc data
+- How to use open-source libraries i.e Langchain, ChromaDB

-Developing ChatGPT style Enterprise Application to answers from the enterprise wide content
+### Developing ChatGPT style Enterprise Application to answers from the enterprise wide content

 <div align="center">
   <img src="https://github.com/prodramp/DeepWorks/blob/main/ChatGPT/langchain-openai.png?raw=true" width="1200" />